ansible-collections/ibm_zos_cics/docs/source/modules/global_catalog.rst

 ----------

   space_primary (False, int, 5)
-    The size of the global catalog data set's primary space allocation.
-Note, this is just the value; the unit is specified with \ :literal:`space\_type`\ .
+    The size of the primary space allocated to the global catalog data set.
+Note that this is just the value; the unit is specified with \ :literal:`space\_type`\ .

-    This option only takes effect when the global catalog is being created.
-If it already exists, it has no effect.
+    This option takes effect only when the global catalog is being created.
+If the global catalog already exists, the option has no effect.

-    The global catalog data set's secondary space allocation is set to 1.
+    The size value of the secondary space allocation for the global catalog data set is 1; the unit is specified with \ :literal:`space\_type`\ .

   space_type (False, str, M)
     The unit portion of the global catalog data set size.
-Note, this is just the unit; the value is specified with \ :literal:`space\_primary`\ .
+Note that this is just the unit; the value is specified with \ :literal:`space\_primary`\ .

-    This option only takes effect when the global catalog is being created.
-If it already exists, it has no effect.
+    This option takes effect only when the global catalog is being created.
+If the global catalog already exists, the option has no effect.

     The size can be specified in megabytes (\ :literal:`M`\ ), kilobytes (\ :literal:`K`\ ), records (\ :literal:`REC`\ ), cylinders (\ :literal:`CYL`\ ), or tracks (\ :literal:`TRK`\ ).

   region_data_sets (True, dict, None)
-    The location of the region's data sets using a template, e.g. \ :literal:`REGIONS.ABCD0001.\<\< data\_set\_name \>\>`\ .
+    The location of the region data sets to be created using a template, for example, \ :literal:`REGIONS.ABCD0001.\<\< data\_set\_name \>\>`\ .

-    If it already exists, this data set must be cataloged.
+    If you want to use a data set that already exists, ensure that the data set is a global catalog data set.

     template (False, str, None)
-      The base location of the region's data sets with a template.
+      The base location of the region data sets with a template.

     dfhgcd (False, dict, None)